MathiasThor/CPG-RBFN-framework/README.md

 The neural controllers use ROS to communicate with coppeliaSim.
 Therefore, make sure that `ros-xxx-desktop-full` _(tested on melodic)_ is installed ([ROS install guide](http://wiki.ros.org/ROS/Installation))

 ## Run the controller
-1. Start an ROS core
+1. Start an ROS core.
 ```bash
 roscore
 ```
 3. Start the simulation workers.
-In this example, we will use a single worker.
+In this example, we will only need a single worker.
 ```bash
 cd $VREP_WORKER_PATH/VREP1/
 ```
 ```bash
 ./coppeliaSim.sh $FRAMEWORK_PATH/CPG-RBFN-framework/simulations/Advanced_env.ttt
 ```
-3. Build the locomotion controller
+3. Build the locomotion controller.
 ```bash
 cd $FRAMEWORK_PATH/CPG-RBFN-framework/interfaces/morf/sim/build_dir
 ```